brasofilo/All-My-Stack-Posts/README.md

 All Your Stack Posts
 ====================

-WordPress plugin to Grab Questions or Answers from a given user from a given Stack site and display them in a simple page ready to print (using your system capabilities).
+WordPress plugin to Grab Questions or Answers from a given user in a given Stack site and display them in a simple page ready to print (using your system capabilities).

 Inspired by the Meta question [How can I download my content from a beta site?](http://meta.stackoverflow.com/q/194475/185667).